de-la-viz/pesticides_in_drinking_water/README.md

 # Drinking Water: Predicting quality violations in New England

 The US Environmental Protection Agency (EPA) sets standards for drinking water quality and is responsible for implementation of the Safe Water Drinking Act (SWDA).
 Annually, numerous water systems detect contaminants above the Maximum Contaminant Level (MCL), for instance 3 to 10% of the _community water systems_ (c.f.
 [Allaire 2018](https://www.pnas.org/content/115/9/2078)).
-The drinking water quality violations can be dramatic for the served communities.
+The drinking water quality violations can be tragic for the served communities.
 Can we predict their occurrences?
-Local agency collect water samples and send them to the EPA in case of any violation.
+Local agencies collect water samples and send them to the EPA in case of any violation.
 The EPA store and share this data in the Safe Drinking Water Information System ([SDWIS](https://www.epa.gov/enviro/sdwis-model)).

 In this project, I ask: **How predictable are drinking water violations in water systems?**